Vaccuss/TrafficLightSim/README.md

 # Traffic Light Simulator

-Written by Dean Ditton(2017) for Safety Culture technical interview.
+Written by Dean Ditton(2017) for technical interview.

 This project was built with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.